 A Sour Pricing System

-The dramatic loss of family dairy farms is the result of an unfair pricing system, one that is heavily manipulated by major dairy corporations at the expense of farmers and eaters.
-Dairy farmers are often paid prices far below their cost of production—leaving them at a loss each time they sell their milk.
+The dramatic loss of family dairy farms is the result of an unfair pricing system, which is heavily manipulated by major dairy corporations at the expense of farmers and eaters.
+For example, between 1998 and 2007, dairy farmers saw their share of the retail milk price drop by 25 percent, while retail prices increased by 40 percent.
+While farmers were paid less, and consumers paid more, corporate processors recorded windfall profits.
+Today, dairy farmers are paid far below their cost of production—leaving them with a financial loss each time they milk their cows.
+As of July 2018, dairy farmers received just $1.39 for a gallon of skim milk that retails for $4.49.

-Recent years have exacerbated the dire situation for America’s dairy farms.
+This has been a trend, rather than the exception, over the last decade.
 In 2009, the milk market tanked, with prices plummeting and droves of family dairy farms closing their doors.
-While milk prices recovered somewhat in 2010 and 2011, it was not enough to recover the previous year’s losses.
+While milk prices recovered somewhat in 2010 and 2011, it was not enough to help farmers recover from the previous year’s losses.
 Prices dipped again in 2012 just as persistent drought—the worst seen in the U.S. since the 1950s—and skyrocketing feed costs plagued dairy farmers.
-In the worst months of 2012, dairy farmers were losing up to $8.65 per hundredweight of milk they produced, putting their farms in jeopardy and dramatically impacting rural economies.
+In the worst months of 2012, dairy farmers were losing up to $8.65 per hundredweight of milk they produced, translating to losses of tens or hundreds of thousands of dollars in a given month and draining rural economies.
+While milk prices peaked in 2014, today they have dropped to the lowest levels seen since 2009, hovering around $15 per hundredweight, far below the average cost of production of $22.
+Experts estimate a 19 percent drop in net cash farm income for dairy farmers in 2018.

 How does the dairy crisis affect rural America?

-Dairy farmers are pillars of their communities and local economies.
-As dairy farmers are forced into bankruptcy, a ripple effect on farm service providers, input providers and local purchasers and processors further taxes the country’s already fragile economy.
+As dairy farmers are forced into bankruptcy, a ripple effect on the local services that farmers use – such as banks, equipment dealers, seed and feed suppliers – further taxes rural economies.
+In regions like New England and the Upper Midwest, where multigenerational dairy farms have shaped the landscape and undergirded the regional economy, the shuttering of barn doors is sparking severe social and mental health crises and straining rural communities.
 For eaters, the loss of local dairies limits access to fresh, local milk products and often means a permanent loss of precious farmland to development.
 With fewer family farmers, the fate of our dairy products is left in the hands of factory farms and giant milk processors who have repeatedly cut corners with additives and processes that compromise the health and safety of milk.

 What can be done?

-Until our milk pricing system pays farmers’ a fair price above their cost of production, our dairy farmers remain at risk.
-Thus far in 2013, milk prices are hovering near $19.00 per hundredweight—sometimes enough to break even, but not nearly enough to recover losses from the last several years or maintain or invest in important infrastructure on the farm.
+Until our milk pricing system pays farmers’ a fair price above their cost of production, dairy farmers remain at risk.
+So far in 2018, milk prices are 30 percent below the average cost of production.
 The U.S. Secretary of Agriculture has the authority to adjust milk prices when economic conditions severely affect farmers’ financial viability.
-Many dairy farmers are calling for this today, requesting a hearing to finally and officially fix the milk pricing system.
+In addition, Congress could make important changes to foster a fair marketplace for farmers, such as floor prices or supply management programs.
+Many dairy farmers are calling for this today, so we can finally and officially fix the milk pricing system.

 What is Farm Aid doing to address the crisis?